canada-ca/accelerators_accelerateurs-azure/HOWTOs/DeployDemoInfrastructure/README.md

 ## Prerequisite

-You need to have deployed a functional Development VM as per the [Deploy Development VM](../DeployDevelopmentVM) HOWTO.
+You need to have deployed a functional Development VM (or an equivalent on your own desktop/laptop) as per the [Deploy Development VM](../DeployDevelopmentVM) HOWTO.

 ## Demo Infrastructure Deployment
 ### 1. Core Infrastructure